Hong Kong's property market takes hit from Cathay job cuts

 The industry is also well represented in Discovery Bay, popular for its tree-lined streets and waterfront apartments.

-Some landlords in the area are now happy to find takers at HK$85,000 for properties previously going for HK$110,000, Ms Schulte-Mattler said.
-A few pilots who used to lease those high-end units have left Hong Kong for jobs elsewhere or retired early, she said.
-Others have downsized to the HK$40,000-60,000 price range, where demand is more stable.
+Some landlords in the area are now happy to find takers at HK$85,000 for properties previously going for HK$110,000, Ms Schulte-Mattler said, adding that a few pilots who used to lease those high-end units have left Hong Kong for jobs elsewhere or retired early.
+Others have downsized to the HK$40,000 to HK$60,000 price range, where demand is more stable.
+BLOOMBERG

-Senior employees of Cathay Pacific or its subsidiary Cathay Dragon can receive HK$60,000-100,000 in monthly housing allowances, said Rickie So, a property agent with Century 21 Newcourt Realty in Discovery Bay.
-He's seen about 50 properties in that price range drop their rent by 15-20% in the last two months in anticipation of layoffs.
-Newer pilots have been renting for HK$15,000-20,000.

-Further price cuts could start emerging in a couple of months, Mr So said.

 BT is now on Telegram!